ktpeace/ktpeace/README.md

 *<p align="center">📆 What I'm Up To on 12/27</p>*

+- Building the frontend of a commissioned project

+- Learning Python

 - Breaking into Typescript + cementing data structures and algorithms by teaming up with a former bootcamp student to follow Frontend Mentor's DS&A course and work on relevant Leetcodes together

-- Building the frontend of a commissioned project

 ---